I Want To...

 Have you ever become so excited or upset that it caused you to have to run to the bathroom?
 What about getting news so bad it made you feel nauseated?
 If you’ve ever experienced these symptoms, you’ve felt the brain-gut connection firsthand.

-Linda Lee, M.D., director of the Johns Hopkins Integrative Medicine and Digestive Center, discusses the connection between the brain and the gut, and how gastrointestinal (GI) issues impact the brain.
+Linda Lee, M.D., discusses the connection between the brain and the gut, and how gastrointestinal (GI) issues impact the brain.
 She notes that while digestive disorders often affect women differently than men, both are impacted by this connection.

 The Brain-Gut Connection